pravega/bookkeeper-operator/README.md

 ## Overview

-[Bookkeeper](https://bookkeeper.apache.org/) A scalable, fault-tolerant, and low-latency storage service optimized for real-time workloads.
+[Bookkeeper](https://bookkeeper.apache.org/) is a scalable, fault-tolerant, and low-latency storage service optimized for real-time workloads.

 The Bookkeeper Operator manages Bookkeeper clusters deployed to Kubernetes and automates tasks related to operating a Bookkeeper cluster.